bobshort4bobby4/PP4-Civ1/README.md

   #### Site Owner/Administrator
   As a Site Owner/Administrator I want:
-  - to be able to view bookings to enable proper planning.
+  - to be able to view and analyse bookings to enable proper planning.
   - to be able to view/change rooms to keep room inventory current.
   - to be able to view customer information to enable efficient communication.
   - to provide a quality website in order to drive sales and increase profits.

+  #### Epics
   Using the user stories as a frame of reference the following Epics were formulated;

   - implement basic html and django structure
   - implement user registration and login
+  - implement home pages
   - implement room booking management system
   - implement user feedback system
   - optimise the django admin panel to aid hotel management functions.